 Clothing is a critical component of your backcountry arsenal.
 For starters, any sort of ski touring is extremely aerobic in nature, so you tend to perspire - a lot.
 In addition, you are out there by yourself, with a return to the car often not a convenient option, so you need to rely on what you bring with you.

 Hard shell pants are usually best saved for lift-served skiing, where your butt and knees are subject to heavy loads of water and melting snow.
-They are seldom necessary for day tours, but can be important to keep in your pack on a multi-day trip or when weather is a question mark.
+They are seldom necessary for day tours, but can be nice to keep in your pack on a multi-day trip or when weather is a question mark.

-© 2015 Gregory C. Louie
+© 2021 Gregory C. Louie